jejacks0n/teaspoon/README.md

 #### `matcher`

 You can specify a file matcher for your specs, and the matching files will be automatically loaded when the suite is run.
-It's important that these files are serve-able from sprockets (aka the asset pipeline), otherwise you'll receive a warning about it.
+It's important that these files are serve-able from sprockets (aka the asset pipeline), and you'll receive an exception if they aren't.

 **default:** `"{spec/javascripts,app/assets}/**/*_spec.{js,js.coffee,coffee}"`